aislan-michel/aislan-michel/README.md

 Hi,

 - 🔭 I’m currently working on .NET.
 This is my main tecnology.
-- 🌱 I’m currently learning c++, typescript, .net, software engineering and architecture
+- 🌱 I’m currently learning c++, typescript, .net, software engineering and architecture.
-- 👯 I’m looking to collaborate on any projects, send me a message :)
+- 👯 I’m looking to collaborate on any projects, send me a message. :)
-- ⚡ Fun fact: I'm afraid of css
+- ⚡ Fun fact: I'm afraid of css.